 This post was sponsored by Ling Ling, all opinions expressed in my post are my own.

-I attended my first event with Ling Ling and Chef Katie last July so I knew I was in for a good time.
-I remember being nervous when I learned that I would be cooking with a well-known chef, but Katie Chin is one of those people who makes you feel at ease immediately
+I attended my first event with Ling Ling and Chef Katie last July, so I know I was in for a good time.
+I remember being nervous when I learned that I would be cooking with a well-known chef, but Katie Chin is one of those people who makes you feel at ease immediately.

-Flash forward and she sold her chain of restaurants to General Mills and then ended up buying them back.
+Flash forward and she sold her chain of restaurants to General Mills and then ended up repurchasing them.
 What a remarkable woman!
 I encourage you to pick up a copy of Chef Katie’s tribute to her mom; Everyday Chinese Cookbook – 101 Delicious Recipes from My Mother’s Kitchen.
 It has become one of my favorite cookbooks.

 While preparing our Chinese New Year Menu, Chef Katie shared with us some fun traditions and superstitions surrounding the holiday.

 There is much symbolism attached to each new year in the hope that good luck and fortune will follow.
 This year, Chinese New Year starts on February 16th and lasts until early March.
 It will be the year of the dog.
 Each year is represented by one of the 12 zodiac animals that reflect traditional Chinese culture.

 According to Katie, much cleaning takes place leading up to the new year but no cleaning is allowed during the start of the year to avoid sweeping away your luck.
 You don’t wash your hair either so plan accordingly!

 And refrain from using foul language or bad words on New Year’s Day or they will follow you throughout the year.
 Good advice for every day, don’t you agree?